mfofhofp2/One-Period-Model/README.md

 The same recipe — one more reference outcome, one more row/column in the determinant — extends to any number of strikes $K_1<\cdots<K_n$.
 The row-reduction pattern seen throughout (subtracting row 1 to zero out a column, then repeating on the shrinking minor) stays mechanical regardless of how large the matrix gets, though the joint bound analogous to Step 3's condition will involve more cross-terms with each additional strike.

-The same recipe — one more reference outcome, one more row/column in the determinant — extends to any number of strikes $K_1<\cdots<K_n$.
-The row-reduction pattern seen throughout (subtracting row 1 to zero out a column, then repeating on the shrinking minor) stays mechanical regardless of how large the matrix gets, though the joint bound analogous to Step 3's condition will involve more cross-terms with each additional strike.